SuLab/exrna-portal/wp-content/plugins/wp-rss-multi-importer/readme.txt

 === WP RSS Multi Importer ===
-Contributors: allenweiss
+Contributors: amweiss98
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=M6GC7V8BARAJL
 Tags: rss, atom, feeds, aggregation, aggregator, import, syndication, autoblog, widget Requires at least: 3.1
 Tested up to: 3.9.1
-Stable tag: 2.67.63
+Stable tag: 2.67.67
 Aggregate RSS feeds.
-Auto post or use shortcode, excerpts w/ images, 9 templates, categorize and more.
+Auto post or use shortcode, excerpts w/ images, 13 templates, categorize and more.

 == Description ==

 All-In-One solution for importing, merging and displaying RSS and Atom feeds on your Wordpress site.
-Highly rated (in Top 30 of Wordpress plugins) and popular (Top 100).
+Highly rated (in Top 30 of Wordpress plugins) and popular (Top 300).
 Using this plugin you can do 4 things (separately or at the same time):

-* Display the aggregated feed items on a page in one of __9 different templates that you can customize__
+* Display the aggregated feed items on a page in one of __13 different templates that you can customize__
 * __Create blog posts (autoblog)__ from the feed items so readers can comment on them
 * Display the aggregated feed items in a __theme widget__, in one of 3 different displays
 * Display the aggregated feed items in __your own RSS feed__